 Located on Tresco, the second largest of Scilly's five inhabited islands, Pentle Bay is a beach-lover's paradise.
-The sand is white and powdery, the water as crystal clear as the Caribbean (and shallow, so it's safe for kids and casual swimmers), and there's plenty of beachcombing for seashells to enjoy.
+The sand is white and powdery, the water as crystal clear as the Caribbean, and also shallow, so it's safe for kids and casual swimmers.
+There's plenty of beachcombing for seashells to enjoy.

-Adventure seekers are also well catered to.
+Activities: Adventure seekers are also well catered to.
 Water sports include kayaking and sailing, as well as fishing.
-And given its secluded location, there's plenty of places to enjoy some quiet time, whether sunbathing or searching for native wildlife (birdwatchers in particular enjoy the latter).
+And given its secluded location, there's plenty of places to enjoy some quiet time, whether sunbathing or searching for native wildlife.
+Birdwatchers in particularly spoiled here.
 Afterwards, explore the delightful Abbey Gardens (palm trees), or take a hike around the island.

 8. Luskentyre Sands, Outer Hebrides

-Highlights include few (if any) tourists to impede the spectacular views overlooking the bay and beach on the west coast of Harris, the largest of the Hebridean islands; pristine, turquoise waters to swim, sail, kayak, or surf; and pure white sands on which to walk or lie.
+Highlights include few, if any, tourists to impede the spectacular views overlooking the bay and beach on the west coast of Harris, the largest of the Hebridean islands.
+You'll also enjoy pristine, turquoise waters to swim, sail, kayak, or surf, and pure white sands on which to walk or lie.

 9. Brighton Beach, East Sussex

-One of the easiest of the UK's top seaside resorts to get to from London, Brighton boasts an impressive eight miles of beach along the English Channel for visitors to enjoy.
+One of the easiest to access of the beaches near London, Brighton boasts an impressive eight miles of beach along the English Channel for visitors to enjoy.
 While almost 5.5 miles of this shoreline consists of shingle (or pebble) beach, this sprawling seaside town has been a popular destination for day-trippers and vacationers for well over a century.

-While the section of beach along the town's promenade is home to many of the usual seaside attractions, including a pier and the elegant Royal Pavilion, a former palace, it's less well suited to swimming than for sunseekers, picnickers, and for water sports such as sailing, kayaking, paddle boarding, and windsurfing (there's even a naturist section for those who prefer sunbathing au naturel).
+Activities: While the section of beach along the town's promenade is home to many of the usual seaside attractions, including a pier and the elegant Royal Pavilion, a former palace, it's less well suited for swimmers than for sunseekers, picnickers, and for water sports such as sailing, kayaking, paddleboarding, and windsurfing.
+There's also a naturist section.

-If you're adventurous enough to wander a little farther "up beach" toward the town of Hove (it's an easy and very pleasant stroll), you'll be rewarded with a chance to enjoy renting one of the many colorful beach huts that line the shore as a base for the day.
+If you're adventurous enough, wander a little farther "up beach" toward the town of Hove.
+It's an easy and very pleasant stroll, and you'll be rewarded with a chance to enjoy renting one of the many colorful beach huts that line the shore as a base for the day.
 Other areas of the Brighton beachfront consist of a large public sports complex, including activities such as ultimate frisbee and beach volleyball, as well as one of the largest marina's on the south coast.

 10. Weymouth Beach, Dorset